Top of Page

 Scope

 Bullying and bias-based behaviors are contrary to a number of local, state, and federal laws and statues.
-This Policy protects CPS students against interpersonal harm from bullying and bias based behaviors.
+This Policy protect s CPS students against interpersonal harm from bullying and bias based behaviors.
 The Board recognizes a number of protected categories in its Final Comprehensive Nondiscrimination Policy.
 Please see the definition section below or in the CPS Non-discrimination Policy for the full list of protected categories.
 Additionally, the Board recognizes the particular vulnerability of students with actual or perceived disabilities and those who identify as or are perceived to be lesbian, gay, bisexual, or transgender.
 Nothing in this Policy is intended to infringe upon any expression protected by the First Amendment to the United States Constitution or Section 3 of Article I of the Illinois Constitution.

 This Policy is based on the engagement of a range of school stakeholders, including students and parents/guardians.
-The Board or its designee will re-evaluate this Policy every two (2) years based on an assessment of its outcomes and effectiveness, including, but not limited to, factors such as the frequency of victimization; student, staff and family observations of safety at school; identification of areas of a school where bullying or bias-based behaviors occur; the types of bullying or bias-based behaviors utilized; and bystander intervention or participation.
-The information developed will be made available on the District’s website.
+The Board or its designee will re-evaluate this Policy every two (2) years based on an assessment of its outcomes and effectiveness, including, but not limited to, factors such as the frequency of victimization; student, staff and family observations of safety at school; identification of areas of a school where bullying or bias-based behaviors occurs; the types of bullying or bias-based behaviors utilized; and bystander intervention or participation.
+The information developed will be made available on the District's website.

 Bullying and bias-based behaviors are prohibited and are considered a violation of the CPS Student Code of Conduct and subject to discipline: